dmcneary/dmcneary/README.md

 ## Hello!

-My name is David and I am a *full-stack web developer*.

 I’m currently
 - 🌱finishing my Bachelor of Science degree in Computer Science at CSU Northridge🌱 and
 - 🔭working for Archer Travel Service🔭